TULiberalArts/Neuroscience/pages/undergradaute.md

 Learn More about the [Minor in Cognitive Neuroscience](http://bulletin.temple.edu/undergraduate/liberal-arts/psychology/minor-cognitive-neuroscience/)

 ## +1 Neuroscience 5-Year Master’s Program
-The +1 master in neuroscience program offers outstanding Temple University neuroscience majors the opportunity to earn both the BS and MS in neuroscience in just 5 years.
-Admission to the program is highly selective.
-The program is designed to provide a research-intensive experience, advanced coursework and professional development to students who intend to pursue doctoral studies in any of the academic neuroscience disciplines.
+The [+1 master in neuroscience program](https://www.temple.edu/academics/degree-programs/neuroscience-major-la-nsci-bs) offers outstanding Temple University neuroscience majors the opportunity to earn both the BS and MS in neuroscience in just 5 years.

 To learn more about this accelerated degree offering, please visit the [Neuroscience Accelerated Degree Admissions](https://liberalarts.temple.edu/bs-neuroscience-systems-behavior-and-plasticity-ms-neuroscience-systems-behavior-and-plasticity) page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.